AustinDecker/BaserowApiWrapper/README.md

 - `getManufacturer(rowID)`:
   - **rowID:** ID of a specific row on the SMCManufacturers Table.
-  - **Returns:** A Promise resolving to a JSON object of the specific row.
+  - **Returns:** A Promise resolving to a JSON object of the specific row or an error object..

 - `getClassesTable([options])`:
   - **options:** A key-value pair of optional options to manipulate the HTTP Request.